LDubya/OpenKeyNav/README.md

 | Exit Structural Navigation reliably | `Alt+r` |
 | Leave an active mode | `Escape` or `q` |

-OpenKeyNav keeps its single-character commands behind a user-controlled toggle.
-Applications can also configure them.
-The final integration should make the on/off control discoverable and test its shortcuts with speech input, assistive technologies, browser commands, and application commands.
+OpenKeyNav keeps its single-character commands behind a user-controlled toggle, and applications configure the final command map.
+Make the on/off control discoverable and test its shortcuts with speech input, assistive technologies, browser commands, and application commands.

 ## Development diagnostics